 PRDOH will accept as advice any supported recommendation that the Committee makes.
 However, the PRDOH Secretary will make the final decision.
-The PRDOH Secretary reserves the right to disagree with the advice of the Committee when their recommendation conflicts with the collective interest or compliance with state and federal regulations and public policy.
+The PRDOH Secretary reserves the right to disagree with the advice of the Committee when their recommendation conflicts with the collective interest, public policy, or compliance with state and federal regulations.

-The PRDOH Secretary and the Disaster Recovery Deputy Secretary, or their authorized representatives, will hold biannual meetings with the CAC as part of the commitment to dialogue and collaboration with the various sectors of the citizenry.
+The PRDOH Secretary and the Disaster Recovery Deputy Secretary, or their authorized representatives, will hold biannual meetings with the CAC as part of the commitment to dialogue and collaborate with the various sectors of the citizenry.

-If the need arises to acquire resources that will ease the operation and fulfillment of the objectives of the CAC and its subcommittees, PRDOH will evaluate those needs and provide the necessary resources if they are allowed by federal regulations.
-Costs to be incurred by PRDOH must be submitted for an eligibility and reasonableness analysis.
-All costs attributable to the Programs must comply with federal regulations regarding financial management, including reasonableness and document retention.
+If the need arises to acquire resources that support the operation and objectives of the CAC and its subcommittees, PRDOH will assess those needs and provide the necessary resources, subject to federal regulations.
+Any costs to be incurred by PRDOH must undergo eligibility and reasonableness analysis.
+All costs attributable to the Programs must comply with federal financial management regulations, including requirements for reasonableness and document retention.

-PRDOH will notify the CAC of the draft of each Substantial Amendment to the CDBG-MIT Action Plan two (2) weeks prior to the start of the public comment period.
+PRDOH will notify the CAC of each Substantial Amendment draft to the CDBG-MIT Action Plan and the commencement of the public comment period.
 These comments will be responded by PRDOH and included as an addendum to the Action Plan to be submitted to HUD.

-In addition, PRDOH will notify the draft of the CDBG-MIT Program Guidelines to the CAC so that they can submit their comments in a term of fifteen (15) calendar days.
-The Compliance Area of PRDOH's Legal Division and the respective Program Area, when applicable, will receive said comments for review and incorporation of the CAC's recommendations, if appropriate.
+In addition, PRDOH will notify the CAC of the final CDBG-MIT Program Guidelines so that they may submit their comments at any time during program implementation.
+The Compliance Area, along with the corresponding Program Area when applicable, will review the CAC's comments and assess its recommendations to determine their possible incorporation in future updates or revisions of the guidelines.